Anatech Electronics VP of Engineering & Marketing, Mr Sam Benzacar, expresses his POV about 5G. Everything that you need to know is here.

-With the enormous amount of hype surrounding 5G, one fact cannot be disputed: marketing works.
-The claims may be dubious, like AT&T’s placing a “5G E” icon on the of some smartphone displays for its “5G Evolution” product that isn’t 5G, “real” 5G coming to smartphones early this year, and an assortment of other claims in the last few years.
-But the marketing has worked, and if you don’t believe me, look at the chart below, which represent the results of my basic Google search for various topics.
+“With the enormous amount of hype surrounding 5G, one fact cannot be disputed: marketing works.
+The claims may be dubious, like AT&T’s placing a “5G E” icon on some smartphone displays for its “5G Evolution” product that isn’t 5G, “real” 5G coming to smartphones early this year, and an assortment of other claims in the last few years.
+But the marketing has worked.
+And if you don’t believe me, look at the chart below, which represents the results of my basic Google search for various topics.

-So far, AT&T is on the fence concerning its own FWA deployment instead focusing on what its 5G Evolution strategy, which is what the rest of the industry calls LTE-Advanced.
-5G Evolution is really LTE with 4×4 MIMO, three-way carrier aggregation, 256 QAM, and the used of LTE Licensed Assisted Access (LAA) frequencies at 5 GHz.
+So far, AT&T is on the fence concerning its own FWA deployment instead of focusing on the Evolution strategy, which is what the rest of the industry calls LTE-Advanced.
+The evolution is really LTE with 4×4 MIMO, three-way carrier aggregation, 256 QAM, and the use of LTE Licensed Assisted Access (LAA) frequencies at 5 GHz.
 Speeds “can” be high, up to 400 Mb/s downstream, which is impressive.
-However, it requires a new smartphone, of which there is currently one: the Motorola Z3 and its required (and bulky) “Moto Mod” attachment and 5G power pack.
+However, it requires a new smartphone, of which there is currently one.
+The Motorola Z3 and its required (and bulky) “Moto Mod” attachment and 5G power pack.

 A smartphone showing 5G Evolution as the service, which it is – but it’s not 5G.